princeton-nlp/ELIZA-Transformer/README.md

 We generated counterfactual datasets to examine the memory mechanisms learned by the models we trained.
 The code for generating these datasets is in [src/counterfactuals.py](src/counterfactuals.py).
+The datasets we used in our experiments can also be downloaded directly from HuggingFace (see https://huggingface.co/datasets/danf0/eliza).
 After generating a counterfactual dataset, a model can be evaluated using [src/run.py](src/run.py), using the `--eval_only` flag.

 ## Questions?